capstanlqc/i18n-guide/omegat/team_projects.md

    Branch 'master' set up to track remote branch 'master' from 'origin'.
 ```

-### 2.5 Sharing the team project with your translator(s)
+### 2.5 Sharing the team project with your linguist(s)

-So as to download the team project on their side, your translator(s) need to know the URL of the team project.
+So as to download the team project on their side, your linguist(s) need to know the URL of the team project.
 The URL is predictable: `https://github.com/ORG/REPO.git`.

 If you would like to confirm it and you use the HTTPS protocol, you can get the URL with the command: